brussell123/3dwikipedia/README.md

-3D Wikipedia
+3D Wikipedia source code
 ===========

-3D Wikipedia code for labeling objects in 3D models given a reference text
+Here you will find the Matlab and Python source code for automatically labeling objects in 3D models given a reference text, such as Wikipedia.

-CITATION:
+## CITATION:

 Bryan C. Russell, Ricardo Martin-Brualla, Daniel J. Butler, Steven M. Seitz, and Luke Zettlemoyer 3D Wikipedia: Using Online Text to Automatically Label and Navigate Reconstructed Geometry